-The number Q of Subband or Operating triplets in the element is determined by the Length field.
+The number Q of Subband or Operating Triplet subfields in the element is determined by the Length field.

-An operating class for an 80+80 MHz channel bandwidth is expressed by two consecutive Operating/Subband Sequences, where the first Operating/Subband Sequence field contains an Operating Triplet for an 80 MHz Channel Spacing with an 80+ Behavior Limit and the second Operating/Subband Sequence field contains an Operating Triplet for an 80 MHz Channel Spacing without an 80+ Behavior Limit.
+An operating class for an 80+80 MHz channel width is expressed by two consecutive Operating/Subband Sequences, where the first Operating/Subband Sequence subfield contains an Operating Triplet subfield for an 80 MHz channel spacing with an 80+ Behavior Limit and the second Operating/Subband Sequence subfield contains an Operating Triplet subfield for an 80 MHz channel spacing without an 80+ Behavior Limit.

-Operating/Subband Sequence fields for 80, 160 or 80+ MHz operating classes contain zero Subband Triplet fields.
+Operating/Subband Sequence subfields for 80, 160 or 80+ MHz operating classes contain no Subband Triplet subfields.

 NOTE—The VHT Transmit Power Envelope element is always used for TPC for 80 MHz, 160 MHz or 80+80 MHz operating classes instead of subband triplets (see 10.39.1 (Basic VHT BSS functionality)).

-The first octet in each Subband or Operating Triplet field contains an unsigned integer and identifies the type of triplet.
-If the integer has a value less than or equal to 200, then the triplet is a Subband Triplet field.
-If the integer has a value of 201 or greater, then the triplet is an Operating Triplet field.

-The minimum length of the element is 8 octets.
+The Operating Extension Identifier in an Operating Triplet subfield has a value of 201 or greater.

+NOTE—Operating Extension Identifiers are not required to have the value 201, or to be unique within the Country element.

 The Country String field of the element is 3 octets in length.
-The AP and mesh STA set this field to the value contained in the dot11CountryString attribute before transmission in a Beacon or Probe Response frame.
-Upon reception of this element, a STA sets the value of the dot11CountryString to the value contained in this field.
+An AP, PCP, STA in an IBSS or mesh STA sets this field to the value contained in dot11CountryString before transmission in a Beacon or Probe Response frame.
+Upon reception of this element, a STA sets the value of dot11CountryString to the value contained in this field.

 NOTE—The three octets of the Country String have additional structure as defined by dot11CountryString (see Annex C).

-The First Channel Number/Operating Extension Identifier field is 1 octet in length.
-If the field has a positive integer value less than 201, then it contains a positive integer value that indicates the lowest channel number in the Subband triplet subband described in this element.
-The group of channels described by each pair of the First Channel Number and the Number of Channels fields within a Subband Triplet Sequence field do not have overlapping channel identifiers.
-[For example, the pairs (2,4) and (5,2) overlap and are not used within the same Subband Triplet Sequence field together.]
+The First Channel Number/Operating Extension Identifier subfield in a Subband Triplet subfield has a nonzero value less than 201 (the value 0 is reserved) and is 1 octet in length.
+If the field has a positive integer value less than 201, then it contains a positive integer value that indicates the lowest channel number in the subband triplet subband described in this element.
+The group of channels described by each pair of the First Channel Number and the Number of Channels subfields within a Subband Triplet Sequence subfield do not have overlapping channel identifiers.
+[For example, the pairs (2,4) and (5,2) overlap and are not used within the same Subband Triplet Sequence subfield together.]

-The First Channel Numbers are monotonically increasing within a Subband Triplet Sequence field where dot11OperatingClassesRequired is not true.Where dot11OperatingClassesRequired is true, consecutive subband triplets following an operating triplet have monotonically increasing First Channel Number fields.
+The First Channel Numbers are monotonically increasing within a Subband Triplet Sequence subfield where dot11OperatingClassesRequired is not true.Where dot11OperatingClassesRequired is true, consecutive subband triplets following an operating triplet have monotonically increasing First Channel Number fields.

+The Number of Channels subfield of the subelement is 1 octet in length.
+Outside the 2.4 GHz band, consecutive channels are separated by the operating channel width; in the 2.4 GHz band, consecutive channels are separated by 5 MHz (even for 40 MHz operating channel width), except that channel 14 is treated as if it were 5 MHz above channel 13 (i.e. consecutive).

+NOTE—This means that, for example, the six channels 183, 184, 185, 187, 188 and 189 only with 10 MHz operating channel width need to be represented using at least three Subband Triplet subfields: one for channels 183, 185, 187 and 189, one for channel 184 and one for channel 188.

-The Number of Channels field of the subelement is 1 octet in length.The Maximum Transmit Power Level field is a signed number and is 1 octet in length.
-It The Maximum Transmit Power Level field indicates the maximum power, in dBm, allowed to be transmitted.
-As the method of measurement for maximum transmit power level differs by regulatory domain, the value in this field is interpreted according to the regulations applicable for the domain identified by the Country String.
+The Maximum Transmit Power Level subfield is a signed number and is 1 octet in length.
+It The Maximum Transmit Power Level subfield indicates the maximum power, in dBm, allowed to be transmitted.
+As the method of measurement for maximum transmit power level differs by regulatory domain, the value in this subfield is interpreted according to the regulations applicable for the domain identified by the Country String.